Yes – Street food should be banned:

 - If street food is banned, local talents will be neglected.
 Innovation and creativity will only be in the hands of big restaurants.

 - Not all street foods are junk foods.
 Some street food carts sell healthy food like sprouts, carrot juices etc.

-- There is no guarantee in the hygiene at restaurants’ kitchens.
-Food checks are not conducted regularly.
+- There is no guarantee of hygiene at restaurants’ kitchens.
+Food checks are not conducted regularly in general.

 - ‘National Association of Street Vendors of India (NASVI)‘ was formed in 1998 to protect the rights of street vendors.

-Afterwords :- What is your opinion on street food?
+What is your opinion on street food?
 Express your thoughts in the comment section below.
-Subscribe to our blog to read answers to trending GD topics.
+And subscribe to our blog to read answers to trending GD topics.

 Copyright @ Group Discussion Ideas.